JanNeuendorf/SVC16/specification/specification.typ

 It also means that the performance characteristics must be the same.
 An emulator can either run the system at the intended speed, or it can not.

-== Expandability

-Expandability might seem at odds with the previous goal.
-But if adding a new feature always requires changing the specification, that either means that adding any new features breaks all compatibility, or that any expansions are ruled out forever.
-The compromise is that the behavior of the computer itself is fixed and we define an interface and rules for expansions that can be emulated together with the computer.
-The idea is that it is always enough to know this specification and one specification (if any) for the expansion.
-Think of this as having an expansion card slot.
-We can write code that interfaces with expansions invented after the computer, but the expansion card can not change the way the CPU works.

 = General Principles

 Every value is represented as an unsigned 16-bit integer.